Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 Don’t turn into a couch potato watching Pyeongchang Winter Olympics re-runs when there’s tons of sporting options you can get involved in yourself.
 Winter in Korea is the perfect time to try out something new!

-There are a plethora of options for sledding, snowboarding and skiing in the country, and even a basic online search will yield a million results.
-But how about trying ice climbing for something new.
+There are a plethora of options for sledding, snowboarding and skiing in the country, but how about trying ice climbing for something new.
 With its mountainous terrain, Korea has climbs for all levels where you can try this challenging sport.

 Sanirang offers beginner ice climbing courses for individuals who have never climbed before.
 It’s pricey, but it might start you on a lifetime of adventure, scaling heights you never thought possible.